grafana/dataplane/docs/contract/contract.md

 - If multiple items have the same name, they need to have different dimensions (for example, labels) that uniquely identifies each item.
 - The item name should appear in the `name` property of each value (numeric or bool typed) field, as any other label.
 - A response can have different item names in the response.
-Note that SSE doesn't currently handle this option.
+Note that Server Side Expressions (SSE) doesn't currently handle this option.

 ## Remainder data